amorriscode/anthonymorris.dev/data/second-brain/earth.md

 - The [[Sun]] is about 150 million kilometers away
   - About 400 times as far away from us as the [[Moon]]
   - This distance is an [[astronomical unit]]
+- Axis of rotation is tilted 23.5˚
+  - This is why the [[Sun]] is visible for less time in the winter and more time in the summer (in the northern hemisphere)

 [[Space]] [[Astronomy]]